 Technology is one of the fastest growing sectors of the Newport News economy.
 With a highly skilled workforce and a comparatively low cost of doing business, the region needed a smart, connected environment to advance goals for development and growth.
 WM Jordan partnered with Clark Nexsen and the Virginia Tech Corporate Research Center to design a state-of-the-art research facility that sets a collaborative, visionary tone for the growing Tech Center Research Park campus.
 Known as Tech Center One, this building is the first of 11 outlined in the master plan, also developed by Clark Nexsen’s Commercial team.
 The long-term vision for Tech Center is to create a world-class research park with urban qualities for a “live, work, play” community.

-Located in the city’s only area zoned for research, Building One will serve as a catalyst to strengthen the connection between the academic community and private industry.
+Located in the city’s only area zoned for research, Building One is a catalyst to strengthen the connection between the academic community and private industry.

 A two-story lobby welcomes employees and visitors and conveys a contemporary image.
 The monumental stair is outfitted with slate treads and a cable railing.
 The first floor also features coworking office spaces, with open desks and a modular layout suited for informal collaboration, competitions, or investor meetups.
 Parking is available around the back and front of the facility on Hogan Drive, providing dual entrances for tenants and those utilizing the research space.
 The overall design of the second and third floors offers the flexibility to lease private office spaces or an entire floor to larger teams and companies.